What to know

 I could not pay rent between September 1, 2020 and September 30, 2021

 For rent due between September 2020 – September 2021, AB-832 prohibits evictions for nonpayment of rent, and allows the landlord to take the tenant to small claims court starting November 1, 2021 for any rent that is still unpaid.
 AB-832 requires the tenant to give the landlord signed declaration(s) in response to 15-day notice(s), AND by September 30, 2021 to pay at least 25% of the missed rent from September 2020 – September 2021 rents (can be lump-sum).

 Can I be evicted even if I am paying my rent in full?

-Legal help for tenants (CALL OR EMAIL IMMEDIATELY IF YOU RECEIVE EVICTION DOCUMENTS)
+Legal help for tenants (CALL, EMAIL OR VISIT IN-PERSON IMMEDIATELY IF YOU RECEIVE EVICTION DOCUMENTS)

 Chinatown Community Development Center

 Call Mission Office at (415) 703-8644 or Richmond Office at (415) 947-9085